 - Wash hands frequently.

 - If an employee tests positive for COVID-19 or is exposed to the virus, they must notify their supervisor immediately.
-If the employee is on campus, they must leave immediately.
+If an employee who tests positive for COVID-19 is on campus, they must leave immediately.

 - If a student tests positive for COVID-19 or is exposed to the virus, they should contact

 On-Campus Safety Measures

-Each campus has designated isolation rooms for anyone who may become ill while on campus but will need a place to wait for transportation before they can leave campus.
+Each campus has designated isolation rooms for anyone who may become ill while on campus, but will need a place to wait for transportation before they can leave campus.
 Staff will direct those in need to the isolation room, which are marked with signs.

 Housekeeping staff and other designated employees will regularly disinfect shared surfaces, such as light switches, door handles, counter surfaces, shared equipment and areas such as break rooms, restrooms and elevators.

 Hand sanitizer is available across campus and in key locations for students and employees; you are encouraged to carry your own sanitizer.